boeckmann/asm6502/README.txt

        The comparison operators return 1 as true value, and 0 as false value.

-       They return an undefined value if at least one of their arguments is undefined, with the logical or || operator being an exception to this rule.
+       They return an undefined value if at least one of their arguments is undefined, with the logical or || operator being an exception.
 It returns true if at least one of its arguments is true.

        The logical negation operator ! is right-associative.